discreetlogcontracts/dlcspecs/CETCompression.md

 }
 ```

-Finally we are able to use all of these pieces to compress a range to an approximately minimal number of outcomes (by ignoring digits).
+Finally we are able to use all of these pieces to compress an interval to an approximately minimal number of outcomes (by ignoring digits).

 ```scala
 def groupByIgnoringDigits(start: Long, end: Long, base: Int, numDigits: Int): Vector[Vector[Int]] = {